kokokino/backlog_beacon/README.md

 1. **Track their video game collection** – Record games you own, are playing, have completed, or plan to play
 2. **Import from Darkadia** – Seamlessly import your existing collection from Darkadia CSV exports
-3. **Browse in 3D** – Visualize your collection on an interactive 3D bookshelf powered by Babylon.js
+3. **Browse in 3D** – Visualize your collection on an interactive 3D beanstalk powered by Babylon.js
 4. **Stay organized** – Filter, sort, and search your collection with powerful tools

 As a Kokokino spoke app, Backlog Beacon relies on the Hub for user authentication and subscription management, ensuring a secure and consistent experience across the ecosystem